Project Visibility Systems

 Anatomy of a Project Management Dashboard

 The core of any project visibility system is the dashboard.
-Not a generic reporting screen, but a purpose-built project management dashboard designed around the specific decisions your team makes every day.
+Not a generic reporting screen, but a purpose-built view designed around the specific decisions your team makes every day.

 Summary View

 The summary view shows every active project in a single screen.
-Each row contains the project name and client, a status indicator (green, amber, red) based on automated health checks, progress percentage calculated from completed versus remaining work, a timeline indicator showing whether the project is ahead or behind schedule, and budget status showing spend versus allocation.
-Most days, the answer to "what needs my attention?" should be "nothing urgent."
+Each row contains the project name and client, a status indicator (green, amber, red) based on automated health checks, and a progress percentage calculated from completed versus remaining work.
+Alongside that, a timeline indicator shows whether the project is ahead or behind schedule, and budget status shows spend versus allocation.
+Most days, nothing should need your attention.
 That is the point.

 Status Definitions